vidishakalidindi/Property-valuation/README.md

 Modeling:

 We have used the following methods to estimate the sale price.
-We convert all categoricalvariablesto factor data typea.
+We convert all categorical variables to factor data types.

 Linear Regression: